JaspreetKhela/bikesharing/README.md

 <img width="1008" alt="3_checkout_times_by_gender" src="https://user-images.githubusercontent.com/80941606/193877103-b771d1a2-e576-44e8-b086-7f64aec04f36.png">

-**Figure 1**: This is the distribution of the number of bikes used in a period of time versus the duration of a ride.
+**Figure 1**: This is the distribution of the number of bikes used in a period of time versus the duration of a bike ride.

 _____

-As can be seen in the figure above, most riders use the bike-sharing service for less than one hour; this is mostly independent of one's gender.
+As can be seen in the figure above, most bike riders use the bike-sharing service for less than one hour; this is mostly independent of one's gender.
 Moreover, most of the bikes are rented by men.
 Consequently, this graph informs us of an upper limit of how many bikes may be required to operate in Des Moines given that it has a smaller population and population density of that of New York City.
-Additionally, as seen in Figure 4, marketing efforts may be best targeted towards males since males use the bike-sharing services more than females do.
+Additionally, as seen in this Figure and Figure 4, marketing efforts may be best targeted towards males since males use the bike-sharing services more than females do.

 ### Trips by Weekday per Hour
 _____

 <img width="578" alt="4_heatmap_by_minute_by_hr" src="https://user-images.githubusercontent.com/80941606/193877165-bf833564-dce1-487d-93db-ebd9757f44b7.png">

-**Figure 2**: This heatmap showcases the density of rides by weekday per hour.
+**Figure 2**: This heatmap showcases the density of bike rides by weekday per hour.

 _____